derUli/ip_login/README.md

 ## Configuration

-To configure IP-to-User Mappings your usergroup needs the permission **ip_login**.
+To configure IP-to-User Mappings your user group needs the permission **ip_login**.

 1. Click **Packages** > **ip_login** > **Settings**
-2. There is a textarea for mapping ip addresses to a user.
+2. There is a textarea for mapping IP addresses to a user.

 One entry per line
 The format must be: